Tapioca: Africa

 Tapioca is eaten in the regions of Nigeria and Ghana as a common meal, usually at breakfast.
 Cassava is a staple food in West Africa, where it is widely eaten.
 In Nigeria, cassava is grated and dry roasted into garri; this is consumed by adding water, sugar, and or peanuts accompanied by meat or smoked fish.
 Garri is also made into eba by adding hot water; this is eaten with stew or soup.
 The Ijebu people of Nigeria make a cold water variant of eba by pounding the mixture with their fist until it becomes homogeneous; this is called feshelu.
 The Egbas of Abeokuta, Ogun State peel, dry, and grind cassava into a powder called elubo, which is then made into amala paki and eaten with a jute leaf stew called ewedu.

 In Lagos, cassava is processed into tapioca which is cooked in coconut milk and sugar; this can be eaten as a breakfast meal or as a dessert at parties or dinner.
 This is called mengau.

 The Igbos of Eastern Nigeria add palm oil and other seasonings to boiled and grated cassava, a dish called abacha.

 People of the Niger Delta extract starch from cassava cooked into a starch eaten with pepper soup.

 In Ghana, cassava is peeled, boiled until tender, and pounded in a large wooden mortar and pestle until it becomes homogeneous.
 This is called fufu.
 It is eaten with soup.

 Europe

-Tapioca is not as widely used in Europe, but several countries use tapioca.
 In Belgium, tiny white tapioca pearls are added to clear soups.
 Tapioca pearls are used in French desserts, such as parfaits.
 A savory snack in the United Kingdom, Skips, is made from flavored tapioca.

 Tapioca is also widely available in its dried forms and is used in some countries to make tapioca pudding.